OgistDipen/Facc/README.md

 <h2>Docker instructions </h2>
 <br />

-1. download or clone git project
+1. download or clone this git project
-2. Go into server folder and create .env file.
+2. Go into the server folder and create a .env file.
    Configure it according to docker-compose.yml file

 My working example is as follows (yours should be the same).